Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/analytics.purview.catalog-readme.md

 ---
-title: Azure Purview Scanning client library for .NET
+title: Azure Purview Catalog client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.Analytics.Purview.Scanning, purview ms.date: 05/09/2025
+keywords: Azure, dotnet, SDK, API, Azure.Analytics.Purview.Catalog, purview ms.date: 05/09/2025
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: purview
 ---
-# Azure Purview Scanning client library for .NET - version 1.0.0-alpha.20250509.1
+# Azure Purview Catalog client library for .NET - version 1.0.0-alpha.20250509.1

-Azure Purview Scanning is a fully managed cloud service whose users can scan your data into your data estate (also known as your **catalog**).
-Scanning is a process by which the catalog connects directly to a data source on a user-specified schedule.
+Azure Purview Catalog is a fully managed cloud service whose users can discover the data sources they need and understand the data sources they find.
+At the same time, Data Catalog helps organizations get more value from their existing investments.

-- Scan your data into your catalog
+- Search for data using technical or business terms
-- Examine your data
+- Browse associated technical, business, semantic, and operational metadata
-- Extract schemas from your data
+- Identify the sensitivity level of data.

 **Please rely heavily on the [service's documentation][catalog_service_documentation] and our [protocol client docs][protocol_client_quickstart] to use this library**